grafana/grafana/contribute/style-guides/documentation-style-guide.md

 * Avoid following one heading with another heading.
 * Avoid skipping heading levels.
 For example, an h1 should be followed by an h2 rather than an h3.
 * Avoid having just one lower-level heading.
 For example, h1, h2, h2, h3, h3, h2 is a good order.
 Do no go h1, h2, h3, h2, h3, h2.
-* Do not include parenthetical words like (Important!) in headings.
+* Don't include parenthetical words like (Important!) in headings.

 ### Images